Binardino/Gaming_of_a_lifetime/README.md

 # Gaming_of_a_lifetime
 **Historical Data analytics of my Gaming lifetime history**

+Streamlit Web App to display my video game history in various dynamic visualisations. * Cross data with Metacritic & How Long To Beat
 Python Pandas &amp; SQL Project - EDA & Datavisualization of gaming habits

 Having been a gamer all my life, the idea of this project is to list all the games I played, with several KPIs (score, hours played etc.), and visualize this gaming of a lifetime, to see some trends in my gaming behaviour.